GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

    - Chat Engagement:
      - Metric: **movieguru_chat_outcome_counter_total** (Filter: Outcome=Engaged)
-     - Target: Define a target engagement rate.
-For example, 70% of chat interactions should result in an "Engaged" outcome.
+     - Target: 70% of chat interactions should result in an "Engaged" outcome.
-     - Time Window: 24-hour rolling window
+     - Time Window: **24-hour** rolling window
      - Remarks: Ideally we would like to use **Outcome=Engaged** and **Outcome=Accepted** to indicate that the user finds the response relevant, but we will stick to just Engaged for now.
-[Optional] If you want to use a filter that incorporates both Engaged and Acknowledged, use the monitoring API to create the SLO.
+[Optional] If you want to use a filter that incorporates both **Engaged** and **Acknowledged**, use the monitoring API to create the SLO.

-   - Startup Latency:
+   - Main Page Load Latency:
      - Metric: **movieguru_startup_latency_milliseconds_bucket** (measured at the **startup** endpoint)
-     - Target: p99 latency of 1 second (1000 milliseconds)
+     - Target: p99 latency of **1 second** (1000 milliseconds)
      - Time Window: Choose an appropriate time window, such as a 24-hour or 7-day rolling window.
-     - Remarks: Ideally we would like to combine the latency of the login and startup process to know about the startup latency *as experienced by the user*.
-But, we'll stick to the startup endpoint latency for now.

-   - Startup Success Rate:
+   - Main Page Load Success Rate:
      - Metric: This requires combining two metrics: **movieguru_startup_success_total** and **movieguru_startup_attempts_total**.
      - Target: 90% success rate over a 7-day rolling window.
-     - Implementation: Since the UI doesn't support combining metrics, you'll need to use the Cloud Monitoring API to define this SLO.
-This allows for more complex SLO configurations.
-Refer to the Cloud Monitoring API documentation for details on how to create SLOs programmatically (see **learning resources**)
+     - Remarks: Since the UI doesn't support combining metrics, you'll need to use the Cloud Monitoring API to define this SLO.
+This allows for more complex SLO configurations (see **Learning Resources**).
-     - Remarks: Ideally we would like to combine the success rate of the login and startup processes to know about the startup success *as experienced by the user*.
-But, we'll stick to the startup endpoint success rate for now.

 > **Note**: You can also create these via the API.
 Check **Tips** in **Learning Resources** for creating  SLOs via the API.